Child Support Attorneys in White Plains, NY and Mount Kisco, NY

 - Issues Affecting New York Child Support Cases

-What Are the Guidelines for Child Support?
+What Are the Guidelines for Child Support in New York?

 Child support guidelines are designed to ensure that parents have the resources needed to provide for the health and happiness of their children.
 In New York State, the Division of Child Support Enforcement oversees child support court orders in accordance with the Child Support Standards Act.
 The process of collecting child support begins with the Custodial parent filing a petition in family court seeking an Order of Child Support.